slavenf/sfl-library/doc/small_unordered_flat_set.md

                std::size_t N,
                typename KeyEqual = std::equal_to<Key>,
                typename Allocator = std::allocator<Key> >
-    class small_unordered_flat_set;
+    class small_unordered_linear_set;
 }
 ```

-`sfl::small_unordered_flat_set` is an unordered associative container that contains an unsorted collection of unique keys.
+`sfl::small_unordered_linear_set` is an unordered associative container that contains an unsorted collection of unique keys.
 Underlying storage is implemented as an unsorted [`small_vector`](small_vector.md), which internally holds a statically allocated array of size `N` and stores elements in this array until their number exceeds `N`, which avoids dynamic memory allocation and deallocation.
 Dynamic memory management is used when the number of elements exceeds `N`.
 This design provides a compact and cache-friendly representation optimized for small sizes.

 Complexity of search, insert and remove operations is O(N).